 Quick Fix Three: Force the status of the printer to online

-Did you know that you can manually force the status of a printer to go online?
-It’s a quick and easy way to see if you can fix the “why is my printer offline” issue:
+Did you know that you can manually force the status of a wireless printer to go online?
+It’s a quick and easy way to see if you can fix the offline issue:

 Why is my USB / Ethernet Printer Displaying Offline?